phoebesurmadi/DAEN328Project/README.md

 # Team 1: Final Project

+# Overview

 ## $\textbf{Project Overview:}$
 In this project we build a complete, modular, and dockerized ETL pipeline of data from the Chicago Food Inspections API.
+The API holds information on individual inspection records in Chicago, IL, updated in real time.
 The final project...

 1. Fetches data from the API
 2. Cleans the data